hackclub/OnBoard/projects/US-Tree Hub/README.md

 On top of that, the USB hub functionality allowes you to be reminded of the spirit of Christmas whenever you connect some devices to it!

 <!-- How much is it going to cost? -->
-According to the cart.png picture, around $45.23.
+According to the cart.png picture, around $49.41.

 <!-- Tell us a little bit about your design process.
 What were some challenges?
 What helped? ***Totally optional*** -->
 At first, I wanted to make a more complex Hub including an ethernet port and an SD-card reader, but with the deadline approaching and realising the difficulty of the task, I scaled it back to a USB Hub in the shape of a Christmas tree with LEDs decorating it.
-It has 5 LEDs in total, with one at the tip of the tree, as a cherry on top :)
+It even has one LED at the tip of the tree, as a cherry on top :)